 If you believe that a provider hasn’t properly notified you of a change to your contract or that you have been mis-sold a contract you should contact its customer services department and make a formal complaint.
 Always ask for a reference number when you make a complaint.

-If you haven't reached a resolution with the provider after eight weeks (or earlier if stalemate ("deadlock") is reached), you may have the right to take your case to an Alternative Dispute Resolution (ADR) Scheme.
+If you haven't reached a resolution with the provider after six weeks (or earlier if stalemate ("deadlock") is reached), you may have the right to take your case to an Alternative Dispute Resolution (ADR) scheme.